bagerard/Whack-A-Pi/doc/cabling.md

 ## Steps

 Here is the electronic schema (built with Fritzing) showing how 1 button is wired.
 Basically:
-- Buttons are directly wired to the RaspberryPu GPIO pin
+- Buttons are directly wired to the RaspberryPi GPIO pin
 - The Buttons' LEDs have their (-) pin going through a ULN2003A transistor

 ![fritz_schema](fritz_schema.png)